10 Best HVAC Companies in Highland Springs, VA

 • Heat pump: Heat pumps transfer hot and cool air between your home and the outdoors.
 They don't generate their own heat or AC, so they perform best in mild climates and may not be as effective during Highland Springs' hot summers.

-• Packaged heating and air: Packaged HVAC systems work well in smaller houses.
-They consist of a single combined heating and air conditioning unit, commonly located in an attic or basement.
-This unit is typically small, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are often a good option for smaller homes.
+Packaged systems consist of a single combined heating and cooling unit that's usually located in a basement or attic.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost